 Ibrahim Muhtadi visited again from Gaza and provided key guidance and assistance in installing both launch exhibitions.

 The London launch was hosted by Middle East Monitor (MEMO) at the P21 Gallery, where it was possible to exhibit the full current length of the Tapestry (68 metres).
 All 91 panels were exhibited in the form of high-quality photographic reproductions printed onto canvas.
 Four original embroideries were on display to give guests a closer look at the quality of the stitching.
 Success was measured by a full house of over 120 people, and the number of people who had to be turned away on the launch evening.
-Introductory talks were given by Shelagh Weir, Jan Chalmers, Jehan Alfarra, Ibrahim Muhtadi, and Karl Sabbagh.
+Introductory talks were given by Shelagh Weir, Jan Chalmers, Jehan Alfarra, and Ibrahim Muhtadi.
 The Project is indebted to MEMO for hosting the launch, and to Yahya Zaloom, the gallery owner, for giving the exhibition space gratis, and for extending it to the end of December.

 Other exhibitions, presentations and fundraising